teletips/Powerful_BotStatus-TeLeTiPs/README.md

 <h1 align= center> Powerful_BotStatus-TeLeTiPs</h1>
 <h3 align = center>Easy & powerful bot to check if your all Telegram bots are working or not.
-This bot status bot updates every 105 minutes & runs for 24x7 hours.</h3>
+This bot status bot refreshes automatically & runs for 24x7 hours.</h3>
 <p align="center">
 <a href="https://python.org"><img src="http://forthebadge.com/images/badges/made-with-python.svg" alt="made-with-python"></a>
 <br>